ingo/ingo.github.io/_recipes/carrot_tart_with_ricotta_and_feta.md

 author: The New York Times
 category: Entrees
 description: A simple tart featuring beautifully cooked carrots, ricotta and feta cheese.
 Perfect for a picnic or a light meal.
+This carrot tart recipe relies on just a few main ingredients - carrots, ricotta, feta, and phyllo dough - to create a flavorful appetizer or light meal.
+The carrots are cooked down until caramelized before being combined with the cheeses and baked into the flaky phyllo crust.
+It's impressive yet easy enough for a picnic or casual gathering.
 image: carrot_tart_with_ricotta_and_feta.jpg
 image_attribution: Romulo Yanes
 image_source: The New York Times